SAP-samples/teched2025-CA260/exercises/ex1/README.md

 > Once created, this session's respository containing the base version of our app will be cloned.
 > As a result you will see your *SAP Build Code* project launched in *SAP Business Application Studio*.

+> [!TIP]
+> Instead of using *SAP Build Code*, you can also use Visual Studio Code locally on your machine.

 6. Once the project has been clone successfully, click on the burger menu in the top left corner.

 7. Select `Edit` and click on `Replace in Files`.